Projection method for quasiperiodic elliptic equations and application to quasiperiodic homogenization: Numerical experiments

 \subsection{Quasiperiodic elliptic equations}

-In this subsection, we present several examples to demonstrate the effectiveness of our proposed algorithm.
-The first example, detailed in \Cref{sec:numerical_experiments:elliptic:two_modes}, focuses on the spectral points of the elliptic coefficient and the solution at two separated incommensurate frequencies: $1$ and $\sqrt{2}$.
+In this subsection, we present two examples to demonstrate the effectiveness of the proposed algorithm.
+In the first example, the spectral points of the elliptic coefficient and the solution are two separated incommensurate frequencies, namely $1$ and $\sqrt{2}$.
 We begin with implementing the PM to solve the quasiperiodic elliptic equation \eqref{eqn:elliptic} using the C-PCG method.
 Our numerical experiments involve comparing the CPU time and memory usage between standard PCG and C-PCG to demonstrate the high efficiency of C-PCG.
 Furthermore, we give a comparative analysis of the accuracy and efficiency of PM against the PAM, emphasizing the advantages of PM in solving quasiperiodic elliptic equations, particularly in avoiding the Diophantine approximation error.
-The second example is more complex.
-Its spectral point set of solution consists of linear combinations of $1$ and $\sqrt{2}$, as presented in \Cref{sec:numerical_experiments:elliptic:linear_combination}.
-More tests involving spectral points of the elliptic coefficient and the solution correspond to three and four separated incommensurate frequencies can be found in \Cref{sec:numerical_three_modes} and \Cref{sec:numerical_four_modes}, respectively.
+The second example is more complex, its spectral point set of solution consists of linear combinations of $1$ and $\sqrt{2}$.
+More examples can be found in \cite[pp.~20--23]{jiang2024projection}.

 In what follows, we denote the numerical solutions by $u_N$ and measure the numerical error in the $\mathcal{L}^2_{QP}(\mathbb{R}^d)$-norm as $e_N = \|u_N - u\|_{\mathcal{L}^2_{QP}(\mathbb{R}^d)}$, where $u$ is the exact solution of \eqref{eqn:elliptic}.
 The order of convergence is calculated by $\kappa=\ln(e_{N_1}/e_{N_2})/ \ln (N_1/ N_2)$.